“Sea Bass” – 2015

 Of all the etchings I’ve done, people seem to like “Sea Bass” most of all.
 It’s actually quite a large etching, measuring roughly 25cm wide by 18 cm high and it’s my second fish-inspired work.
 My sketch book is fully of drawings and print-outs of images and patterns featuring fish which I found online.
 They are really beautiful and lend themselves to the stylised sort of decorative art I like to produce.

 Faced with such a large plate, I was – at the start – very nervous about drawing the first lines through the bitumen wax coating.
 This coating is called the “ground”.
 But – once I got going – I managed to draw the outlines of the sea bass quite quickly.
 The darker lines you see in the piece are the first ones that were etched in the acid.
 I continued adding detail – quite painstaking detail as you can hopefully see – until I was happy with it.
 The lighter lines in the scales were added last.
 With etching, you always work from dark to light.

 The final thing I did was to add an aquatint background.
 This was also very time-consuming because I had to “stop out” everything I had done to date, just exposing the background to the aquatint process.
 I wasn’t totally accurate with this, but decided – as many etchers do – to make a virtue of my mistake, which looks like additional shadows around each of the fish.
 A happy mishap in my view and the aquatint background – I think anyway – works to bring the whole piece together.

 I have sold or given away the whole etching edition – one has even gone to a collector in Singapore – but I am able to make another edition of glicée prints on Somerset paper.
 These look terrific in floating frames.
-If you would like one, please let me know.
-I also have greetings cards available in sets of five or ten cards with envelopes.
+I have completely sold this edition, but I do have postcards and greetings cards available in sets of five or ten cards with envelopes.
 And postcards of my assorted etchings.